 The fifth telltale sign is exposed cast-iron around the rim of the pot and the lid.
 You will note in the image that the cast-iron is not exposed but covered the finishing glaze Le Creuset applies to all the cast-iron cookware.

-This all important sealing of the cast-iron rim means that we do not have to season this iron and it is protected from moisture, then in turn, rust.
+This all-important sealing of the cast-iron rim means that we do not have to season this iron and it is protected from moisture, then, in turn, rust.

-Check out my Le Creuset Cookware Guide – here
+Le Creuset Sizes – here

 How to Avoid Counterfeits

 Your best bet to avoid fake Le Creuset comes from only buying from reputable dealers.
 Buying in person can help you to look for the fraud points with the product because the photos online can conceal the truth of authenticity.
 If you buy direct from Le Creuset, you drop the risk altogether.

 Anyone concerned about the authenticity of their pot can contact Le Creuset at (877) 273-8738 (CREUSET), extension 6.
 A professional Le Creuset consultant will help you verifie authenticity of cookware.

 The other way to avoid fake Le Creuset Dutch ovens is by knowing what to look for.